 Expats moving to Algeria can look forward to living in a fascinating and untouched North African gem.
-This large country is populated by gorgeous Mediterranean coasts to the north and the Sahara to the south.
-Due to the Sahara covering most of the country, the population generally sticks to the coastal region, where the weather is more forgiving and land plentiful.
+This large country boasts both gorgeous Mediterranean coasts to the north and the vast Sahara Desert to the south.
+The majority of the population generally sticks to the coastal region, where the weather is more forgiving and arable land is plentiful.

 Living in Algeria as an expat

 Although Algeria is a North African Arabic country, there is also a distinct French influence, owing to its colonial past.
 This is especially noticeable in the language and architecture.
-But while major cities such as Algiers and Oran are pretty liberal on the surface, social and religious conservatism are deeply entrenched, and expats should always show respect for the local customs and traditions.
+While major cities such as Algiers and Oran are somewhat progressive on the surface, social and religious conservatism is deeply entrenched, and expats should always show respect for the local customs and traditions.

 Cost of living in Algeria